Machine Learning Notebook

 scores = cross_val_score(model, X, y, cv=5, scoring='roc_auc')

-class_weight='balanced' penalises mistakes on the minority class more heavily during training.
+class_weight='balanced' makes the model pay more attention to mistakes on the minority class during training.

 4. Baseline Check

-Before building any model, establish a naive baseline:
+Before you build any model, set a simple baseline:

 from sklearn.dummy import DummyClassifier, DummyRegressor